An Ohio city reshaped by Haitian immigrants lands in an unwelcome spotlight

 She said Haitian clients in Springfield have told her that, out of fear, they are now considering leaving the city.

 ___ Spagat reported from San Diego.
-Associated Press writer Michael Schneider in Orlando, Florida, John Seewer in Toledo and Noreen Nasir in New York, contributed.
+Associated Press writer Michael Schneider in Orlando, Florida, and Noreen Nasir in New York, contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.